Huang-W/huangw-dev/docs/_posts/2025-08-15-pgp-install.markdown

 layout: post
 title:  "Generating a PGP key in 2025"
 date:   2025-08-15 14:12:37 -0700
-categories: pgp paperkey gpg openpgp qrencode ltr zbar
+categories: pgp paperkey gpg openpgp qrencode ltr zbar encryption signature
 description: "A short guide on generating a pgp key (the right way) in 2025"
 ---